 Etihad gave the option of choosing from the A La Carte or the All Day menu for the meal service.

 After drinks dinner began about an hour into the flight.
 I had the Nile perch for the main course.
 It was moist and flaky and delicious.

 Chese grapes and strawberry ice cream was desert.

 Throughout the flight the attendants were courteous and responsive.
 One nice touch was that shortly before landing the FAs handed out a note to each passenger in business class with personalized information on the connecting gate for the next flight.

 The flight was fairly uneventful although we skirted some thunderstorms along the way.
 We did not receive any turbulence, but the lightning was a nice show.

 Arrival at AUH was about 12:30 a.m.
 The plane parked at a remote stand, and we were shuttled to the terminal by bus.
-I found the Ethiad business-class lounge and spent my eight-hour layover there.
+I found the Etihad business-class lounge and spent my eight-hour layover there.
 That will be the next post about this trip.

-I very much enjoyed my seat, food and service on this flight in business class on the Ethiad A330-200.
+I very much enjoyed my seat, food and service on this flight in business class on the Etihad A330-200.
 Solo travelers and couples must be careful when selecting seats on this aircraft as getting the wrong seat could negatively affect your experience.